nios-students/docs/wiki/Guidelines.md

    - Sub code:
    - Medium of study:
    - Study centre/AI:
-     Both name and code check your ID card, the blue section or "MyDetails" on your dashboard.
+     Both name and code check your ID card, the blue section or "My Details" on your dashboard.
 6. **Answer writing**
    Every question has two options A and B. Make sure that you write the question number as follows,
    - 1 A ans.